 Be aware that there’s a substantial commercial aspect to earthing.
 One website that I visited sells a range of equipment, including earthing beds said to do what “no other mattress on the planet can…(reconnect) you to the Earth’s gentle, natural healing energy while you sleep.”

 I’m all for going barefoot whenever possible, outdoors or in.
-It simulates the feet and can be very relaxing.
-Those who practice reflexology often recommend walking barefoot on round stones to help stimulate pressure points on the feet, and I’ve written on this site about the relatively new enthusiasm for barefoot running, which (when you get used to it) is supposed to be less jarring and less likely to lead to injuries.
-As for earthing, let’s wait see if future research confirms and expands on the very little we know now – but by all means kick off your shoes whenever you get the chance.
+It stimulates the feet and can be very relaxing.
+Those who practice reflexology often recommend walking barefoot on round stones to help stimulate pressure points on the feet, and I’ve written on this site about barefoot running, which (when you get used to it) is supposed to be less jarring and less likely to lead to injuries.
+As for earthing, let’s wait and see if future research confirms and expands on the very little we know now – but by all means kick off your shoes whenever you get the chance.

 Andrew Weil, M.D.